 - 14 of 17 nursing schools in northern Illinois require nursing assistant education prior to admission.
 (2015 survey)

 What have graduates gone on to do?

-- Students have gone on to become medical technologists, work in hospitals, clinics and physicians' offices.
+- Students have gone on to become medical technologists, work in hospitals, clinics, physicians' offices and skilled nursing facilities.

 Outside of the Classroom